How Much Does LED Tennis Court Lighting Cost in 2025?

 Another option is coin-operated lighting, where the tennis players themselves pay for the lighting as they need it.
 This makes the lighting a (small) source of revenue, and gives the players an incentive to mind their energy usage while at the center.

-Read more about outdoor sport court lighting design considerations in our separate article.
+Read more about outdoor tennis court lighting design considerations in our separate article.

 Which LED Lights Are Right for Your Tennis Court?